 Because of the different variables involved, BIK tax and classes 1A NIC can vary greatly.
 For example, electric vehicles will pay zero BIK tax in 2020/2021, so there is an enormous savings potential here - as much as several thousands of pounds over three years in some cases.

 Capital allowances also need to be considered.
 You can deduct some of the cost of the vehicle for your business from the profits before tax.
 The amount you can deduct is again based on CO2 emissions.
 A fully electric car - such as e-Niro or Soul EV - is entitled to be fully deducted.
-In fact, all hybrid models - mild-hybrid, self-charging hybrid and plug-in hybrid - will enjoy favourable tax rates because of their low CO2 emissions.
+In fact, all hybrid models - hybrid, mild-hybrid and plug-in hybrid - will enjoy favourable tax rates because of their low CO2 emissions.

 So, while electric vehicles tend to have a higher P11D price, there are huge tax savings to be made - further evidence that whole-life costs are essential.
 Why not check out Kia's Eco range to see how they're helping your business save on tax?